List of Coronation Street characters introduced in 1977: Sam Littlewood

 Sam Littlewood was Rita Littlewood's uncle on her father Harold's side.
 Sam was a former wheelwright and was then a scrap-metal dealer.
 In 1977, he gave Rita away when she married Len Fairclough.
 In his short but concise speech as father of the bride, Sam gave his blessing to the union, and went on to drink everyone under the table at the reception.
 He later retired to Blackpool from Blackburn, and it was here that Rita turned to him when she walked out on Len in 1980.
 Despairing of them both, Sam forced Len to go to Blackpool and plead to Rita to return to Coronation Street with him.

+Les Fox

+Les Fox, portrayed by Eric Allan, was a scaffolder who flirted with Bet Lynch (Julie Goodyear) and agreed to go on a double date with him as well as his partner in crime, Eric Bailey (Geoff Hinsliff).
+Eric found a date in Renee Bradshaw (Madge Hindle), who ran the corner shop where Bet lived in the flat above, and the four of them went to Ashton.
+The pair, hwowever ended up stealing alcohol and ran away, only to be caught by the police in Stoke-on-Trent.

+Eric Bailey

+Eric Bailey, portrayed by Geoff Hinsliff, was a scaffolder who went on a double date with Renee Bradshaw (Madge Hindle) as well as Les Fox (Eric Allan) and Bet Lynch (Julie Goodyear), who lived in the flat above the corner shop where Renee worked.
+Eric and Les ended up stealing alcohol and were subsequently arrested for drunk driving in Stoke-on-Trent.
+Hinsliff returned to Coronation Street ten years later to play series regular, Don Brennan.